 How do I create a sliced text?

-You can use the line tool to create a straight line across the text and use the Pathfinder (Divide) Tool to divide the text.
+You can use the line tool to draw a straight line across the text and use the Pathfinder (Divide) Tool to divide the text.
 Once it’s divided, ungroup the text (in this case, the shape), select the top part, and move them as you wish.

 Don’t let the name confuse you.
 It sounds like a tool you’d use for slicing objects and text, but it’s not.
 The Slice Tool isn’t a cutting tool for editing vectors.
 It’s for separating the elements on a page for saving.About June Escalada